zweilosec/kali-ansible-setup/README.md

 To install, simply run the `deploy.sh` script on a clean install of Kali Linux (tested on 2023.3).
 You will be prompted to enter your sudo password, which will then install Ansible and its prerequisites, then runs the ansible-playbook command.
 You will need to enter your sudo password one more time at this prompt to kick off the customization.
 The script can take quite awhile to run, depending on how many packages need to be updated and your download speed.

+1. Clone this repository to your user's home directory (I run mine from the desktop)
-1. Run deploy.sh
+2. Run `deploy.sh`
-2. Enter your sudo password at the prompt
+3. Enter your sudo password at the prompt
-3. Enter your "become" (sudo) password at the prompt
+4. Enter your "become" (sudo) password at the prompt
-4. Wait
+5. Wait
-5. ?
+6. ?
-6. Profit!
+7. Profit!

 ### Post configuration